42 Foods to Stop Belly Bloat

 There's a reason why a dreaded UTI makes most women reach for a glass of cranberry juice; cranberries are an excellent diuretic and flushes out your bod.
 To avoid the bloating that often comes along with added sugar, skip the store-bought juice (that's also probably spiked with high-fructose corn syrup) and enjoy some unsweetened, dried cranberries.

 Packed with pre- and probiotics, asparagus is an easy way to maintain the right balance of gut bacteria while helping fight off weight-related bloat.
-According to a study published in the Journal of Clinical Biochemistry and Nutrition, the green stalks can also help reduce your likelihood of developing obesity.

 All that healthy fat in avocado may be the key to preventing uncomfortable bloating.
 Like the nanners and other fruits on this list, the potassium in avocados can help your body flush out excess water.
 Meanwhile, the creamy fruit's enzymes can make it easier for you to digest the fatty food that often blows you up.